 We Analyzed 179 Sales in 2017: Here’s What We Found

 Some interesting things we found:

-- -Larger businesses ($5 million plus) still commanded the highest multiple (see multiples graph further down)
+- Larger businesses still commanded the highest multiple (see multiples graph further down)

 What Are The Market Trends?

 2017 was a breakout year for ecommerce.
 The category absolutely exploded in terms of total aggregate sales in dollars (a record $279 million).
 Prior to 2017, it had been on a steady increase, with the ecommerce category still commanding 47-52% of the overall market for the previous three years.

 What Has the Average Sales Multiple Been Per Year?

 Ecommerce businesses can sell for as little as a few thousand dollars, to hundreds of millions, if not billions of dollars.
 This graph shows the data we analyzed – typically businesses in the $100 thousand to $10 million valuation range.
 As we can see, the average has been sitting around 2.2-2.3x earnings for the previous two years, and then jumped to 2.88x in 2017.